 Christine and Douglas were living their dream life in California.
 They had two beautiful children, jobs at an animation studio and owned a stunning home in the Berkeley hills.
 It was their own personal retreat, complete with a creek and wooded area as you approached the front door.

-But that all changed quickly when a rare disease called GM1 gangliosidosis came into their lives.
+But their sense of serenity changed quickly when a rare disease called GM1 gangliosidosis came into their lives.

 It started when their daughter, Iris, began falling out of her chair in preschool.